 You may notice that there are several things that Small Savers may do a little differently than other centers.
-Most of these differences revolve around our core philosophy of individualism.
-We believe that each baby is an individual and treat every child as such.
+Most of these differences revolve around our Montessori pedagogy.
+We believe that each baby is an individual and develops at their own pace.

+The Infant room has one Lead certified Montessori teacher and three Assistant teachers.
+We have a max of twelve children in the environment.
 We operate under a primary caregiver system.
 Each teacher is primarily responsible for three children, though we all care for every child.
-Your child's primary caregiver, however, is more in tune to your child and will track his or her daily report.
+Your child's primary caregiver, however, is more in tune to your child and will track his or her daily progress through written reports.
 When you have specific concerns or questions regarding your child, feel free to talk first with your child's primary caregiver.
 Keep in mind that the Infant Room staff works as a team and the other three teachers can help you as well.

 Each child's daily activity is based on his or her evolving pattern of playing, eating and sleeping.
-We feed children when they are hungry and put them to sleep when they are tired.
+We follow the child, just like Maria Montessori, when the child is hungry, sleepy, or in need of a hug, we are there to meet that need.
 Everything is "on demand."
-There are no schedules in the Infant Room.
+There are no set schedules in the Infant Room.

 Another big difference between Small Savers and other centers is that we do not put children into positions that they cannot put themselves into.
 For example, we would not leave a child sitting up who could not get into that position by herself.
 We do not use "boppies" or other infant chairs, swings, or bouncy seats.
 We understand that children can better learn about their environment when given the opportunity to use their own bodies to explore.